mrdoob/three.js/threejs/lessons/threejs-responsive.md

   ...
 ```

-Since the apsect is only going to change if the canvas's display size
+Since the aspect is only going to change if the canvas's display size
 changed we only set the camera's aspect if `resizeRendererToDisplaySize`
 returns `true`.